Vonarian/WTbgA/README.md

 * Engine, Oil, and Water overheat
 * Your plane is at a dangerous angle and speed, so you have to “Pull Up”.
 * High G overload.
-* Enemy proximity is a premium feature of the application and is set through Firebase by myself.

 You may notice the OpenRGB icon at the top-right corner of the UI.
 This feature allows WTbgA to create lighting effects in different scenarios: